 If you have any outstanding loans, the lender will want to understand and evaluate it, and it could impact your chances of receiving a loan.
 Send documentation for your other debts and how you plan to repay them, and explain that this won’t interfere with your ability to repay the loan.
 If your debt-to-income ratio is high, you may need collateral, excellent credit, or both, in order to get a loan with good rates and terms.

 Provide lenders with a close look at your workforce, the management of your business, and how you’re qualified to help them reach their potential so that your business continues to grow.
 If you pay several salaries, lenders will want to know this is a good investment for your company and that your business has firm legs to stand on.

 Once you’ve received your loan, it’s crucial that you budget the monthly payment and any fees, interest and taxes into your monthly or quarterly expenses.
 When the funds come in, it's easy to spend.
 It can be harder to pay back the loan when the time comes without planning in advance with a clearly outlined budget.
 By the time you've received the loan, you've already pitched your plan to the lender, so stick with it and budget any bumps in the road into your plan.

-Stick to the budget and you will be on your way to growing the company you dreamed of.
+Stick to the budget and you will be on your way to growing your company.
 Learn more about leading business loan providers by checking out these in-depth reviews.